pgsleepy/ultimatexr.io-1/content/docs/programming-guide/overview.md

 # Overview

 UltimateXR is a robust framework carefully designed with ease of use and scalability at its core.
-Mastering the entirity of the framework's API capabilities may require some time and dedication.
+Mastering the entirity of the framework may require some time and dedication.

 Here are some options to kickstart your journey: